Links

 Getting started

-When evaluating your integration, always use your test API keys.
-This prevents you from interacting directly with payment services and ensures that the test data you enter does not create an actual charge or result in the transfer of funds.
+Always use your test API keys to evaluate your integration.
+This prevents direct interactions with payment services and ensures that input data doesn't result in the creation of an actual charge or the transfer of funds.

-The testing approach you use depends on whether the payment method has a authentication flow of standard, redirect, or receiver.
-If you don't know the flow of the payment method you'd like to test, you can find it on the Supported payment methods page.
+How you test a payment method depends on whether its resulting source has an authentication flow of standard, redirect, or receiver.
+If you don't know this, you can find it on the Supported payment methods page.

-The Digital River APIs supports a wide range of payment methods.
-Not all of them however are currently supported in our testing environment.
-You can find the test environment status of each on the Supported payment methods page.
+Digital River supports a wide range of payment methods.
+However, not all of them are currently supported in our test environment.
+To determine the test environment status of each, refer to Supported payment methods.

 Testing standard payment methods

-Before accepting live payments, you can use the card numbers in this section to test against success and error scenarios.
-These numbers are only valid in our testing environment.
+The following card numbers are only valid for testing.
 They do not create a real charge or result in a transfer of funds.

 Success scenarios

-To test a successful payment, use the following basic credit card numbers.
-The expiration date must be at least one day in the future.
-With the exception of Visa, the security code can be any random three or four-digit number.
+To test a successful payment, use the following credit card numbers.
+Each's expiration date must be at least one day.
+Except for Visa and American Express, the security code can be any random three-digit number.

 Card number